groue/CombineExpectations/README.md

 ### prefix

-:clock230: `recorder.prefix(maxLength)` waits for the recorded publisher to emit a certain number of elements, or to complete.
+:clock230: `recorder.prefix(maxLength)` waits for the recorded publisher to emit `maxLength` elements, or to complete.

 :x: When waiting for this expectation, an error is thrown if the publisher fails before `maxLength` elements are published.